Notes to The Kyoto School

 16. In an uncharacteristic mistranslation Arisaka renders the phrase “our world” as “the world,” giving the passage a far more ethnocentric meaning (see Arisaka 1999, 242).

-17. In other words, Nishida would be accused of promulgating a Japanese version of what Derrida criticizes as the “logic of the example” used by Eurocentric universalists such as Husserl, where Europe is the particular that reveals the universal, the example that manifests the rule (see Derrida 1992).
+17. In other words, Nishida would be accused of promulgating a Japanese version of what Derrida criticizes as the “logic of the example” used by Eurocentric universalists such as Husserl, according to which Europe is the particular that reveals the universal, the example that manifests the rule (see Derrida 1992).

 18. It should be kept in mind that both of these assertions mirror ones frequently made in “the West,” which has—as Edward Said and other critics of “Orientalism” have demonstrated—maintained its own identity and sense of superiority in large part by positing an ultimately degrading image of its “Other” as “the East” or “the Orient” (see Said 1978 and 1993).
-The idea that one culture can provide the place for all cultures to progress towards is found, for example, in the claim that American style liberal democracy and free-market capitalism mark the teleological “end of history” (see Fukuyama 1992).
+For example, the idea that one culture can provide the place toward which all cultures are to progress also appears in the claim that American style liberal democracy and free-market capitalism mark the teleological “end of history” (see Fukuyama 1992).
 It is also found in the claim that the true evolution of society lies in finishing the “unfinished project of [Western] modernity,” which involves articulating universal rules of discourse for communication between cultures (Habermas 1979).
 It is also paradoxically found in the claim that “unity in diversity,” not imperialistic hegemony, is the “true heritage of Europe,” a heritage that needs to be “spread to all cultures around the world” (Gadamer 1989; also see Gadamer's statement quoted in Dallmayr 1996, xiii).

-19. It is hardly surprising that Heidegger would show a keen interest in East Asian thought, given that he wished to think that (i.e., das Nichts) which he felt was unthinkable within the Western tradition of philosophy as onto-theology.
+19. It is hardly surprising that Heidegger would show a keen interest in East Asian thought, given that he wished to think that (i.e., being understood as das Nichts) which he felt was unthinkable within the Western tradition of philosophy as onto-theology.
+See Parkes 1987; Buchner 1989; Davis 2013d; and Denker et al. 2013.